ABDULRAWOOF2735/Exp-1/README.md

 # Exp-1 ATM & BANKING SYSTEM

 # AIM:
-To study the problem statement, SRS document and draw all the UML diagrams of ATM System.
+To study the problem statement and Draw all the UML diagrams of ATM System.
 # SRS (Procedure):
 i) Usecase Diagram